thecutesy/thecutesy/README.md

 - 👋 Hi, I’m @thecutesy
 - 👀 I’m interested in learning Phyton.
 - 🌱 I’m currently learning Phyton.
-- 💞️ I’m looking to collaborate on Phyton
+- 💞️ I’m looking to collaborate on Python

 <!---
 thecutesy/thecutesy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.